Leafwing-Studios/asm-docs/docs/overview/thematics.md

 ## What narrative challenges does the player face?
 - internal
-  - convincing units to do what you want
+  - carefully convincing units to prioritize tasks appropriately
   - controlling the spread of their own structures
   - optimizing sustainable harvests
 - external